POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 ----------------------------------

 Usually, the girds are split into batches or reruns are done.
-In those cases, there will be several `PSyGrid` objects created for one gird.
+In those cases, there will be several :samp:`PSyGrid` objects created for one gird.
 This step will join them into one.
 The :samp:`step_2.csv` file should have a matrix structure.
 The columns contain the girds which should be combined to the one specified in the header (first) row.
 The :samp:`DATA_ID` corresponds here to the column number (starting with 0).
 Here an example:

 .. code-block::